-WARNING: “The God in the Hills” contains material not suitable for all audiences, if you have a disposition against graphic scenes of violence against women please use the back button now.
+WARNING: “The God in the Hills” contains material not suitable for most audiences.

 “Jon Steffens’ writing slices deep, gushing with terrifying images in a thick, warm stream and soaking the pages with expertly crafted gore.”

 – Rebecca Rowland (author, The Horrors Hiding in Plain Sight)

 “From the blackest mountain recesses, He came.
 A being with desires not of animal nor man; an appetite for perversion as insatiable as His thirst for pain.
 Like the depraved backwoods offspring of Richard Laymon and Edward Lee, The God in the Hills is a sick and twisted thrill ride that never lets up and is well deserved of its Splatterpunk Awards recognition.”

 – Tom Over (author of the Splatterpunk Award-nominated: The Comfort Zone and Other Safe Spaces)

 “The God in the Hills is a toothbrush shank probing your internal organs and bleeding out any remaining hope you believed humanity had into a roadside ditch on a rarely used highway, bask in the extreme horror.”

 – One Tie All Tie One Sentence Reviews